 The monthly cost of maintaining the Breathing Better Living Well website is significant, and includes fees for web hosting, maintaining the subscriber service and the community bulletin board, and paying our webmaster.

 Non-tax-deductible donations are welcome for the ongoing support of BreathingBetterLivingWell.com.
 Be assured that 100% of donations go to maintaining these projects in order to help people with pulmonary disease.
-The work by Jane M. Martin and the BBLW team is done on a voluntary basis.

 We’re often asked, “How can I help?”